green-kong/yorkie-obsidian-plugin/README.md

 ## 🙋 Support & Feedback

 Encountered an issue or have a suggestion?
 We'd love to hear from you!
-Please open an issue on our [GitHub repository](https://github.com/your-username/yorkie-synkie).
+Please open an issue on our [GitHub repository](https://github.com/green-kong/yorkie-obsidian-plugin).

-## 📜 License

-Yorkie Synkie is released under the [MIT License](LICENSE).

 ---